Nghiait123456/SystemDesignBigProject/PayPalEwallet/README.md

 For orders that must check the amount before payment, Order Talking Service will talk to the Balance Service to request balance processing.
 This is a difficult service because of the high number of race conditions and integrity, high real time.
 Balance Service needs to ensure fast Merchant withdrawal and 100 percent ACID guarantee.
-With a large company like MasterCard, there can be tens of thousands of orders to deduct money from a merchant's balance at a time.
+With a large company like PayPal, there can be tens of thousands of orders to deduct money from a merchant's balance at a time.
 This number exceeds the processing capacity of mysql default.
 Here, there are 2 most popular solutions: sharding mysql or ignoring the database in the calculation.
 The easiest solution to implement and the most likely to increase the load is Sharding Mysql, the